 An aspect of technological development that is often lost to us in the developing world is the pervasive dominance of the developed world in this sphere and the implication of that.
 Much of the infrastructure and applications in use are created and owned by technology companies whose ownership is dominated by Western companies.
 Out of the 10 leading global Technology giant companies, 7 are US based.
 Microsoft alone has a market capitalization of $3.08 Trillion.

 This is almost the equivalent to the total gross domestic product of all African Countries Combined which stands at $3.1Trillion.
 Nigeria’s GDP according to the World Bank 2022 was $472.62 Billion.
 But this is just an aspect of the story.
-Combine the activities of Google, Apple, Amazon Meta Platforms (Facebook, WhatsApp)
+Combine the activities of Google, Apple, Amazon Meta Platforms (Facebook, WhatsApp) etc., you will then begin to appreciate the far-reaching impact of the ownership of the technology and the implication for developing countries.

 These top tech giants are now the largest investors in AI research and are set to dominate the landscape.
 There is now a technology dependency relationship that is emerging between the developed and the developing world which perhaps may be more cynical than colonization.
+Whilst this remains a matter of concern, it is obvious that technology will continue to make inroads into every sphere of our lives including the Justice Sector.

-that developing countries must begin to think deeply about this dependency relationship.
+What is required in my view is that developing countries must begin to think deeply about this dependency relationship.
 We must invest in knowledge creation and create our own tech ecosystem that allows us to remain within the global ecosystem but does not perpetuate our dependency.

 Let me conclude my address by speaking briefly to the issue of legal profession and social media.
 Associated with the technology and its various applications is the rising influence of social media.
 With devices within easy reach and access to the internet, social media has become a veritable tool in the legal profession.